 - viii.
-According to the records of the company examined by us and as per the information and explanations given to us, the Company has not borrowed any amount from financial institution, bank or government as on the balance sheet date.
+According to the records of the company examined by us and as per the information and explanations given to us, the Company has not defaulted in repayment of loans and borrowings to a financial institution, bank or government as on the balance sheet date.
 The Company has not issued any debenture. - ix.
 In our opinion and according to the information and explanations given to us, the company has not raised money by way of initial public offer or further public offer (including debt instruments) and In our opinion and according to the information and explanations given to us, the company has not raised any term loan during the year. - x.
 According to the information and explanations given to us and to the best of our knowledge, no material fraud by the Company or on the company by the officers or employees has been noticed or reported during the year. - xi.
-According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not paid managerial remuneration . - xii.
+According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not paid Managerial Remuneration. - xii.
 In our opinion and according to information and explanation given to us, the company is not a Nidhi Company therefore, the provision of para 3 (xii) of the Order is not applicable to the company. - xiii.
-According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - xiv.
+According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards (Ind AS). - xiv.
 According to the information and explanations given to us and based on our examination of the records of the company, the company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year, therefore the provision of para 3 (xiv) of the Order is not applicable to the company. - xv.
-In our opinion and according to the information and explanations given to us, the company has not entered into any non-cash transactions with directors or persons connected with them during the year, hence the provision of para 3 (xv) of the Order is not applicable to the company. - xvi.
+In our opinion and according to the information and explanations given to us, the company has not entered into any non-cash transactions with directors or persons connected with him during the year, hence the provision of para 3 (xv) of the Order is not applicable to the company. - xvi.
 The company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934 therefore, the provision of para 3 (xvi) of the Order is not applicable to the company for the year under audit.

+Place : Indore Date: 21.06.2021

+UDIN: 21037448AAAADS6063

-Date : 25.06.2020 Place : Indore UDIN : 20037448AAAAAT6876 CA Prakash Shah (Proprietor)
+CA Prakash Shah (Proprietor) Firm Regn No 107593W

-M.No.
-37448
+M.No.37448

-Annexure B To the Independent Auditor's Report of even date on the Standalone Financial Statements of Mangalore Liquid Impex Pvt Ltd
+Annexure B To the Independent Auditor's Report of even date on the Financial Statements of Mangalore Liquid Impex Pvt Ltd

-Report on the Internal Financial Controls over Financial Reporting under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 ("the Act") $\times$
+Report on the Internal Financial Controls over Financial Reporting under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of Mangalore Liquid Impex Pvt Ltd ("the Company") as of March 31, 2020 in conjunction with our audit of the standalone financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of Mangalore Liquid Impex Pvt Ltd ("the Company") as of March 31, 2021 in conjunction with our audit of the standalone financial statements of the Company for the year ended on that date.